MeenaEaswaran/BMI-6000-Practicum-in-Biomedical-Informatics/README.md

 ---

-### 6. Integrated Dimensionality Reduction and Clustering

-Following data integration:

-- PCA was used to summarize major sources of variation.
-- Graph-based clustering was performed on the integrated dataset.
-- UMAP and t-SNE embeddings were generated for visualization.
-- Cell-cycle scores were reevaluated on the integrated dataset.
-- Cluster structure and sample distribution were examined before cell-type annotation.

----

-### 7. Cell-Type Annotation and Proportion Analysis
+### 6. Cell-Type Annotation and Proportion Analysis

 Cell identities were assigned using a combination of: